Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 Read more about compensation.

-When you give us your medical evidence with your claim, we’ll be able to tell if you’re medically eligible if you:
+When you give us your medical evidence with your claim we’ll initially check if you’re manifestly medically eligible.
+We check if you:

 - are permanently blind

 - have a terminal illness with a life expectancy of less than 2 years

 - have an intellectual disability with an IQ of less than 70, or